google-home/smart-home-local/README.md

 ```

 - Go to the smart home project in the [Actions console](https://console.actions.google.com/)
-- In _Test > On device testing_: set the development URL to
+- In _Develop > Actions > On device testing_ set the development URL to
   `http://${FIREBASE_PROJECT_ID}.firebaseapp.com/`

 ## Test the local execution app